craddis1/CosmoWAP/README.md

 pip install -e .
 ```

-See requirements.txt for full list of dependencies (most are common python libraries). classy (CLASS python wrapper) is necessary to fully use CosmoWAP.
+See pyproject.toml's `dependencies` for full list of dependencies (most are common python libraries). classy (CLASS python wrapper) is necessary to fully use CosmoWAP.

 ## Features